Times Square

 132 W. 44th St., Times Square

 Located right off the lobby of the Chatwal Hotel in Times Square, the feeling here is fun and clubby, with art deco light fixtures and red leather booths.
-The food (Chef/Owner Geoffrey Zakarian is one of the judges on Chopped) is great for a multi-course meal, but it's an even better choice for cocktails and small bites by the bar.
+It's a lively spot to enjoy a multi-course meal, but it's an even better choice for cocktails and small bites by the bar.

 Junior’s